 Accessing GameStateBase

-• World->GetGameState<T>() // where T is the class to cast to eg. GetGameState<AGameState>()
+• World->GetGameState<T>() // where T is the class to cast to, example: GetGameState<AGameState>()

-• MyGameMode->GetGameState() // stored and available in your gamemode instance (only relevant on server which owns the only instance of GameMode), clients should use the above call instead.
+• MyGameMode->GetGameState() // stored and available in your GameMode instance (only relevant on server which owns the only instance of GameMode), clients should use the above call instead.

 Remarks

-Use GameStateBase over GameState unless your gamemode derives from GameMode instead of GameModeBase.
+Use GameStateBase over GameState unless your GameMode derives from GameMode instead of GameModeBase.

 UObject

 The base object for almost anything in the engine, Actors derive from UObject and so do the other core classes like GameInstance.
-This will never be used to render something but can be very useful to store some data and functions when structs may not be suitable for your specific requirements.

 Spawning UObjects